Gourabkarmakar/qr_application_tkinter/README.md

 # qt_application_tkinter
--->Generate qr code using Gui base application on Python -->In this Gui base project We not only Generate qr Also we show The Qr in same Application *This Aplication Develop By Gourab Karmakar ||Gksecurity*
+1.Generate qr code using Gui base application on Python 1.In this Gui base project We not only Generate qr Also we show The Qr in same Application *This Aplication Develop By Gourab Karmakar ||Gksecurity*